slevey087/marklet/README.md

 * _logging_ - if __true__, Marklet will add verbose logs to the console as it works.
 Useful for debugging.
 * _rejectIdConflict_ - if __true__, Marklet will fail if the ID of the tag it's trying to create is already being used in the document (or try the `catch` branch or skip un-required includes)
 * _codeRunCondition_ - you can provide function that returns __true__ if it's safe to run the main bookmarklet code.
 See "Conditions" above.
-* _onError_ - you can provide a function that is triggered instead of the main code if Marklet aborts.
+* _onAbort_ - you can provide a function that is triggered instead of the main code if Marklet aborts.
 (It is not guaranteed to have an argument, but if the function is running then you know there was a problem)

 ## Build